What is pension drawdown?

 Guiide can include the income from one or more of these in your plan.
 Just put the details in Guiide and it will build your drawdown plan around the income from these and everything else you have.

-It is possible that you can, but Guiide can't help you with this, you will need to speak to a financial adviser who specialises in providing advice on these types of transfers.
-In nearly all cases you cannot do this without specialist financial advice.
-To be clear, OpenMoney will not provide any advice on transfers from a final salary (defined benefit) scheme.
+It is possible that you can, but Guiide can't help you with this, you will need to speak to a financial adviser who specialises in providing advice on these types of transfers as you cannot do it without advice.
+Any adviser shown on our journey can help with this.

 At the moment you can only do one plan at a time, just split the total amount you want between the both of you and let Guiide build a separate plan for each of you.
-If Guiide is popular we aim to add a joint feature at some point in future.
+We aim to add a joint feature at some point in future.

 Guiide is designed to be a simple tool for individuals who know little about pensions and investments to use themselves.
 It allows you to use one assumption for your pension pots overall and one for your savings pots overall.
 It assumes you will put the pension pots and savings pots in one simple ready made portfolio for each of these rather than choose a range of funds or individual investments.
 If you want to choose a range of funds or pick individual investments, again we would recommend you seek independent financial advice on this unless you have a lot of experience of managing your own investments.

 Guiide is not FCA regulated or authorised by the FCA to provide advice, as it does not provide advice.
 It only provides guidance and calculations to help you build a plan.
 We have had lots of discussions with FCA innovate when building Guiide.
-They have confirmed that Guiide does not do anything that requires FCA regulation for anyone that wishes to use their plan with their own provider or any other provider which is not introduced to them via the site.
+They have confirmed that Guiide does not do anything that requires FCA regulation for anyone that wishes to use their plan with their own provider.

 If you have any other questions please email email@example.com and we will answer these for you